lscoppitto/docs-v3/docs/reference/libs/networking/cellular.md

 ```
 The function runs the GPS fix and return a tuble with the location data once the fix succeeds.
 The `timeout` argument is expressed in seconds and is the max amount of time to wait for the fix to complete.
 The default value is 60 seconds.
-When the timeout expires, the *GSMTimeoutError* exception is raised.
+When the timeout expires, the *CellularTimeoutError* exception is raised.

 The tuple is composed by the following elements: